ReChronoRain/HyperCeiler/README_en-US.md

 ## Project planning

-Xiaomi HyperOS 3 or 4 will be an endpoint for this project.
-For now, Xiaomi has selectively incorporated some of Xposed's functions into its own (user‑unfriendly) features, and the module's capabilities have been gradually reduced as the system updates.
+Xiaomi HyperOS 3 or 4 will be the endpoint of this project.
+For now, Xiaomi has selectively incorporated some of Xposed's features into its own (user‑unfriendly) devices, and the module's capabilities have been gradually reduced as the system is updated.

-I've also watched Pengpai (Pangpai?) go from completely unusable without root to becoming almost usable step by step (except for the Xiaomi Pad).
+I also watched Xiaomi HyperOS evolve, step by step, from something completely unusable without root to something almost usable (except for the Xiaomi Pad).

-In the future this module will be deeply adapted to HyperOS 3.0 and above (but functionality is not guaranteed).
-HyperOS 2 will be archived in later maintenance (because the differences are large).
+In the future, this module will be extensively adapted to Xiaomi HyperOS 3.0 and later versions, although there's no guarantee that all features will be available.
+Xiaomi HyperOS 2 will be discontinued in future maintenance updates due to significant differences compared to the newer versions.

 ## Supported apps